bmeg/protograph/README.md

 ## each message has a role

-When handling messages as they come in, some of the messages translate directly to vertexes, others are edges, while even others are "partial edges": representing one terminal or another (incoming or outgoing).
+When handling messages as they come in, some of the messages translate directly to vertexes, others are edges.
 The role of a message is distinct from the label of a message: the label represents the input type, whereas the role reflects its place in the output.

-Currently there are three roles, `Vertex`, `Edge` and `Partial Edge`.
+Currently there are two roles, `Vertex` and `Edge`.
 In the future more may appear, but for now this is sufficient.

     # this message will become a vertex
     role: Vertex

 ## each message type has a gid

 Gids are one of the key concepts of Protograph.
-A gid (global identifier) refers to an identifier that can be entirely constructed *from the message itself*.
+A `gid` (global identifier) refers to an identifier that can be entirely constructed *from the message itself*.
 Each message type declares a gid template that accepts the message as an argument and constructs the gid from values found within.

     # this gid is composed of several properties
     gid: "variant:{{referenceName}}:{{start}}:{{end}}:{{referenceBases}}:{{alternateBases}}"